blazarlabs-io/tracecork/README.md

 ### Setup Wine Tokenization Service

 The wine tokenization service is a separate app, which is used to tokenize wines on the Cardano blockchain.
 Tracecork interacts with this service through a custom API.
 Find all the necessary information in the [wine-tokenization-service](https://github.com/mariusgeorgescu/wine-tokenization-service) repository.
-The endpoints allows tracecork web to tokenize wines on the blockchain through a series of fetches using the custom API.
+The endpoints allows tracecork web-app to tokenize wines on the blockchain through a series of fetches using the custom API.

 ![Wine Tokenization Service](./assets/wine-tokenization-service.png)